jim-cooley/pages/how-to/how-to-ansible-vagrant-vmware-fusion-on-osx.md

 > Brew Cask is contained as part of the Brew packaging system, so you no longer need to install it

+> Note: be sure to check the version of Vagrant, et al installed this way.
+Though convenient -- and it seems to be up to date -- often the versions included with some of the linux distros are out of date.

 Install Brew:
 * Go to http://brew.sh/ and follow the instructions for installing Brew.